 With remote work, you lose those physical cues, so it's crucial to be more intentional in how you check in with your team.

-You must make more deliberate efforts to communicate effectively, like scheduling regular one-on-one meetings and ensuring employees feel psychologically safe expressing concerns.
+Managers must be trained to make more deliberate efforts to build trust with employees to open up and communicate barriers effectively, like scheduling regular one-on-one meetings and ensuring employees feel psychologically safe expressing concerns.

 Q: In our talk about employee engagement best practices, you mentioned psychological safety.
 Could you explain how that works in hybrid and remote teams?